Tooth-Hub/LLAntiCheat/README.md

 ## Addition

+> Do not put this plugin into any integration package directly and redistribute it
+> If you would like to make an integration package, please use Lip tooth and set this plugin as a dependency

 In order to ensure the effect, please ensure that the LiteLoaderBDS has not been modified
 If necessary, you can cooperate with [LLEssentials](https://github.com/LiteLDev/LLEssentials) to hide the seed
 LLAC will change `correct-player-movement` and `server-authoritative-block-breaking` to `true` by default